++++

 2. Cost & Tiers

-To save money, providers offer Storage Classes based on access frequency:
+Providers offer Storage Classes based on access frequency:

 • Standard: Frequently accessed data (Live website images).